CRM User Security Overview

 To set up your User Profiles, in the Settings tab, go to User Settings and select User Profiles.
 Click on the blue Add button and use the dropdown menu to set the access you require.

 After setting up the User Groups and Profiles you are ready to create the Users.
-Set up a User Record for each person that will be accessing the system, see Create a New User, and then set up a few “holding places” or dummy users to hold Accounts that don’t have a day to day manager, such as Marketing and Suppliers.
+Set up a User Record for each person that will be accessing the system, see Add a New User, and then set up a few “holding places” or dummy users to hold Accounts that don’t have a day to day manager, such as Marketing and Suppliers.
 Remember to flag the latter as Not Live so they don’t count towards to the total number of Users that your user license covers.

 Select the User Group and User Profile for each User from the dropdown fields.